-- A. Emergency Department - Physician members of the medical staff with clinical privileges to practice in the Emergency Department, though not necessarily Emergency Department privileges. - Nurse Practitioners and Physician Assistants on the Allied Health Staff with clinical privileges to practice in the Emergency Department, though not necessarily Emergency Department privileges. - B. Labor and Delivery - Physician members of the medical staff with OB/GYN privileges. - Certified nurse midwives with obstetrical privileges. - Registered nurses with at least 2 years Labor and Delivery experience and certification in neonatal resuscitation, following telephone consultation with a physician or certified nurse mid-wife.
+- Nurse Practitioners and Physician Assistants on the Advanced Practice Clinician Staff with clinical privileges to practice in the Emergency Department, though not necessarily Emergency Department privileges. - B. Labor and Delivery - Physician members of the medical staff with OB/GYN privileges. - Certified nurse midwives with obstetrical privileges. - Registered nurses with at least 2 years Labor and Delivery experience and certification in neonatal resuscitation, following telephone consultation with a physician or certified nurse mid-wife.